 This plan is crucial.
 It focuses your efforts and guides you to the projects that make the most sense for your goals.

-Whether you’re a GC or a subcontractor, there’s a good chance you’ll find something among these construction bidding websites that will help you focus on the best projects for you to bid on.
+Whether you’re a GC or a subcontractor, there’s a good chance you’ll find something among these construction tendering websites that will help you focus on the best projects for you to tender on.

 ConstructConnect’s Construction Market Data